-The Board of Directors (the Directors) is pleased to present its report and the audited financial statements of Chief (Cambodia) Specialized Bank Plc (the Bank) for the period from 10 October 2013 (date of incorporation) to 31 December 2014.
+The Board of Directors (the Directors) is pleased to present its report and the audited financial statements of Chief (Cambodia) Specialized Bank Plc (the Bank) for the year ended 31 December 2015.

 PRINCIPAL ACTIVITIES

 The principal activities of the Bank are engaged in specialized banking businesses and the provision of related financial services.